 Commercial Contractor Grade Door Hinges and Pivots

 Another consideration is the pivots and hinges.
 Code requirements determine the size and materials for hinges.
 For example, the National Fire Protection Association (NFPA) 80 Handbook sets minimum quantity, size and weight (thickness) for swinging fire doors.
-It also stipulates non-spring hinges must be the ball bearing type.
+It also stipulates non-spring hinges must be the ball bearings york pa type.

 Hardware industry standards call for two butt hinges for doors up to 60” in height.
 An additional butt hinge is required for each additional 30” or fraction of in height.
 For example, a 92” door will have four hinges.
 The fourth hinge is required for the 2” over the 90” height.